 - I recommend that you write your consignor number on all of your tags before you start tagging.
 Every sale we have several tags that have no consignor number, or a half of a consignor number… AB1234 got distracted and put AB12.
 I had one lady accuse my volunteers of removing her consignor number from her tags, until we found a dozen full size tags of hers with no consignor number.
 She forgot to put it on there!
 We want you to get paid!
 Making sure your consignor number is complete and on each tag is of the utmost priority.
 I have found the best way to ensure that is to write out your consignor number on all of your tags first before starting the task of tagging.

-Once you’ve tagged everything, zip-tie or rubber band them by size and gender and you’re ready to go!
+Once you’ve tagged everything, zip-tie or rubber band them by size and gender.
+Now your consignment sale prep is done and you’re ready to go!

 You know the old saying of “how do you eat an elephant?”
 One bite at a time!
 Chunking off your consignment tagging pile into manageable pieces will make your consigning experience much easier and do-able.
 Now get started!
 You have a big, fat check coming your way!